 |Checking Account||0.15% APY||$1|

 Bank of Washington has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Bank of Washington does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+Bank of Washington does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Bank of Washington's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Bank of Washington's CD rates are fair in comparison to the national average.Back to Overview

 Find a Bank of Washington Near Me

-Bank of Washington has six branches in the U.S.Back to Overview
+Bank of Washington has six branches across the U.S.Back to Overview